 Don't be fooled by the Irish Wolfhound's massive weight and stature (up to 180 pounds and three feet tall).
 Wolfhounds are actually very docile companions and according to the AKC, they are "characteristically patient with children."
 Back in 15th-century Ireland, they used to accompany their owners on elk and wolf hunts, but today they're content to lie on a rug and nap all day.

 The sweet "Newfie," another strikingly large dog (typically 100 pounds or more), is known for its love of children and its ease in being trained.
 Newfs love swimming and long walks but don't require constant exercise.
 The biggest problems you'll face in owning one of these gentle giants are its year-round propensities to shed and slobber.

 The Scottish Deerhound, another huge dog breed, is perfect for active dog owners, especially those who run and jog as part of their daily routines.
 (It was bred to hunt Scotland's huge red deer, so puppies, in particular, need regular exercise.)
 That said, they are quiet and polite, and older Deerhounds will be "hard to pry off your couch," says the AKC.

 One of the few verified calmest dog breeds in the AKC's non-sporting category is the nonaggressive Bichon Frise, a clownish, alert cotton ball of a dog that gets along well with kids and other dogs, too.
-These little guys are considered hypogenic, perfect companions for city-dwellers, and are easy to train.
+These little guys are considered hypoallergenic, perfect companions for city-dwellers, and easy to train.

 Border Collies, one of the smartest dog breeds in the world, are easy to train and generally very healthy.
 Although they require loads of daily exercise (they're born to run long distances to herd sheep), they love kids and have plenty of affection to go around.